rcmtreb/Pong-Game/README.md

 - Pause / Resume: Press Space on desktop, or tap the floating button on mobile.
 - Retry / Quit: Use the Game Over or Pause overlay.

-Small edits you can make right away (where to change things)
-- Change the welcome text:
-  - Open index.html and edit the paragraph with class="menu-welcome".
-- Change how fast the ball speeds up:
-  - Open game.js and edit:
-    - speedRatePerSecond — how fast the game gets harder over time (default ~0.015).
-    - maxSpeedFactor — cap for how fast it can get (default 3.0).
-- Stop footer year being automatic:
-  - The footer year is set by game.js (new Date().getFullYear()).
-Remove or edit that code if you want a fixed year.

-Tips for learning
-- Make one small change at a time and reload the page to see the effect.
-- Use console.log(...) in game.js to print values (like currentSpeedFactor) while you test.
-- If something breaks, open the browser DevTools (F12) and check the Console for error messages.

 Want help adding something?
 - I can add a difficulty selector in the menu, a simple score counter, or short inline comments in game.js to explain each function.
 Tell me which one and I’ll update the files.